crate/cratedb-guide/docs/performance/productizing.rst

 100 milliseconds takes one hundred times longer, 10 seconds, but the users put up with it without reporting to you.

-In CrateDB if a query would require more heap memory than the interested nodes have available the query will fail with a particular type of error message that we call a ``CircuitBreakerException``, this is a fail-fast approach, we can see quickly that there is an issue and optimize the query to get the best performance, without impacting other workloads.
+If a query would require more heap memory than the interested nodes have available the query will fail with a particular type of error message that we call a ``CircuitBreakerException``.
+This is a fail-fast approach as we quickly see quickly that there is an issue and optimize the query to get the best performance, without impacting other workloads.